astronomer/airflow-guides/guides/what-is-an-operator.md

         command='echo "Hello from SSH Operator"'
     )
 ```
-Like the `BashOperator`, the `SSHOperator` allows you to run a bash command, but has built in support to ssh into a remote machine and run the command there.
+Like the `BashOperator`, the `SSHOperator` allows you to run a bash command, but has built in support to ssh into a remote machine to run commands there.

 The private key to authenticate to the remote server is stored in Airflow Connections as `my_ssh_conenction`.
 This key can be referred to in all DAGs, so the operator itself only needs the command you want to run.
 This operator uses an `SSHHook` to establish the ssh connection and run the command.

 [SSHOperator Code](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/ssh_operator.py)
 ## S3 To Redshift Operator